mahabhu/CSE471_assignment/blog.md

 _Any finite normal-form game $\Gamma$ has the satisficing paths property._

-It establishes that every finite normal-form game $\Gamma$ has the satisficing paths property, ie. for any $x_1 \in X$, there exists a satisficing path $(x_1 , x_2, \dots, x_T)$ such that, for some finite $T=T(x_1)$, the strategy profile $x_T$ is a Nash equilibrium.
+For any $x_1 \in X$, there exists a satisficing path $(x_1 , x_2, \dots, x_T)$ such that, for some finite $T=T(x_1)$, the strategy profile $x_T$ is a Nash equilibrium.

 We attempt to outline the proof steps of the theorem, sacrificing some rigour for an easier first read.

-Before we begin the proof we define some notations and functions to maie our lives easier.
+Lets define some notations and functions to make our lives easier.

 ## Some Notations